 It is worth a read.
 Restricted and recaptured ITCs, ITC documentation, bad debts, rates of tax, intercompany charges, imports, and accounting for GST/HST are discussed.

-For this month, you can find the article on their website at www.ey.com/CA (for Canada)> Services> Tax> TaxMatters@EY - July 2011.
+(Editor's note: this article is no longer available but other articles are on their website at www.ey.com/CA (for Canada)> Services> Tax> TaxMatters@EY.

 July 5, 2011